linesdmoller/cds_vis_line/assignment1/README.md

 If one wishes to change the target image, simply type in another filename from the dataset in the 'my_image' variable.

-To run this script in the terminal, navigate to the folder outside the 'src' folder and run:
+To run this script in the terminal, navigate to the folder outside the 'scr' folder and run:

 python3 scr/assignment1.py